mbfgroup/qmmm/README.md

 ```
 #   Set all beta and occupancy fields in the pdb to zero.
 #   The QM region(s) will be defined by setting the beta value to integer numbers correpsonding to each region.
+#   This is where you change QM region atoms depending on what region you want to set.
 #   Since we will create bonds that span the QM/MM region boundary, we will also use the occupancy column to mark BOTH atoms that participate in a QM-MM bond
 #   One atom will should have both beta 1.0 & occupancy 1.0
 #   For this system, we will also be using